Tilden Prizes for Chemistry

 The ·¬ÇÑÉçÇø reserves the right to rescind any prize if there are reasonable grounds to do so.
 All nominators will be asked to confirm that to the best of their knowledge there is no impediment, relating to professional conduct, to their nominee receiving this prize.
 All prize winners will be asked to sign the ·¬ÇÑÉçÇøâ€™s Code of Conduct Declaration for Recognition.

-Our selection committees base their evaluations on the overall quality of relevant contributions and achievements by nominees, in relation to the selection criteria listed below.
+Our selection panels base their evaluations on the overall quality of relevant contributions and achievements by nominees, in relation to the selection criteria listed below.

 The scientific content of any supporting publications, as described in the supporting statement, is much more important than publication metrics or the identity of the journal in which it is published.

-The selection committee will consider the following aspects of nominations for this prize:
+The selection panels will consider the following aspects of nominations for this prize:

 - Originality of research